United Airlines Flight 328: Crew

+The captain, Mark Stephenson (60), had been with United Airlines since 1990; the first officer, Michael DeVore (53), joined United in 1999.
+Both pilots were based in San Francisco.
+The captain had a total of 28,062 hours of flight time, with 538 hours in the Boeing 777 and the first officer reported a total of 18,612 hours of flight time, with 4,190 in the Boeing 777.
+During the incident, Stephenson was the pilot flying, and the DeVore was the pilot monitoring.

 Engine

 The original 777-200 was distinctive for its Pratt & Whitney PW4000 engines that are about as wide as a Boeing 737 fuselage.
 The PW4077 variant used on the United 777-222 nominally produces 77,000 lbf of thrust.
 It is a dual-spool, axial-flow, high bypass turbofan engine, that is a higher bypass version of the PW4000-94 engine originally fitted to the Boeing 747-400.
 It was redesigned exclusively for the 777 with a larger 112 inch diameter fan section using 22 hollow-core fan blades.
 The PW4000-112 fan blade is a wide-chord airfoil made of a titanium alloy, about 40.5 in long and about 22.25 in wide at the blade tip.
 A PW4000-112 fan blade can weigh a maximum of 34.85 lbs.

 The hollow-core fan blade that experienced metal fatigue failure in this incident had only undergone 2,979 cycles since its last trip to the P&W factory for nondestructive testing using thermal acoustic imaging (TAI) to find hidden internal defects.
 This interval is less than half of the 6,500 cycle test frequency established in 2019 after a similar engine failure on a previous United Airlines 777-222 flight to Honolulu (UA1175) in 2018.
 The subject blade underwent TAI inspections in 2014 and 2016.
 The TAI inspection data collected in 2016 was re-examined in 2018 after the UA1175 incident.

 Japan's transport ministry ordered increased inspection frequency after the similar JAL 777-200/PW4000 engine failure incident at Naha Airport (OKA) in Japan on December 4, 2020.
 The US Federal Aviation Administration was also considering increased inspections as a result of that incident, but had not acted prior to this incident in Denver.